Landlord Letting Guide

-Legislation is changing fast and to ensure your protection and compliance, Leydon Lettings Agency is a qualified member of ARLA, the foremost professional body for letting agents in the UK.
-In addition, Leydon Letting Agency are registered with Safe Agent (client money protection), The Property Ombudsman and the National Landlord’s Association (NLA).
+Legislation is changing fast and to ensure your protection and compliance, Leydon Lettings Agency is a qualified member of Propertymark, the foremost professional body for letting agents in the UK.
+In addition, Leydon Letting Agency are registered with Safeagent (client money protect), the Property Ombudsman, and the National Residential Landlord’s Association (NRLA).

 Upon receiving your instruction, Leydon Lettings Agency will market the property through a variety of media to find a suitable tenant to fit in with your time frame.
 Details of any applicant will be forwarded along with any advice we may be able to offer.

 When suitable applicants are accepted, subject to contract, Leydon Lettings Agency will arrange the application forms and apply for references through an independent referencing agency.

 Rental payments in accordance with your requirements (usually monthly or quarterly) along with any required deposit will be collected prior to key collection.

 Year on year, more and more legislation is introduced governing the safety of tenants, which is why using an agent like Leydon Lettings is beneficial.
 The main areas of compliance are covered in more detail in our terms of business.
 Non‐compliance of certain legislation is a criminal offence and so all the safety measures and checks covered in our terms of business are strongly recommended.

 Gas Safety (Installation and Use) Regulations 1998: Gas equipment, pipework and flues must be checked by a Gas Safe Engineer annually.
 The Gas Safety Record must be provided to the tenant at the start of the tenancy and within 28 days of any subsequent check during the tenancy.